 Strong coaching is integral to the success of our Green (travel) teams.
 We are always looking to improve our coach selection process and the caliber of our coaches.
-For the 2018 season, the selection process will not change for the minors (10, 11 and 12 year old levels).
+For the 2019 season, the selection process will not change for the minors (10, 11 and 12 year old levels).
 We'll focus on parent coaches for these age groups.
-For the Majors (13, 14 and 15 year old levels), we're looking to tweak the process a bit and have paid or parent coaches considered for the AAA and AA teams and parents for the A teams.
+For the Majors (13, 14 and 15 year old levels), paid or parent coaches will be considered for the AAA and AA teams and parents for the A teams.
 If you have a desire to coach and meet the below criteria, please complete the coach application on the registration page of the EBA web site.
 As always, we'll pick the best available coach that meets a team's needs, regardless if they are paid or a parent.
 It is the intent of the EBA to select travel team coaches that are: (1) knowledgeable of the game, (2) good teachers - will help improve and develop all players, (3) objective / fair (able to see the big picture), (4) strong communicators and highly organized, (5) will positively represent Edina and Edina Baseball, (6) committed to follow the EBA’s equitable play guidelines.

 Coaches will be selected based on demonstrating the following attributes: